Research shows that only around 2 to 4 percent of website visits result in conversions.

 And hopefully, after reading this post, you’ve seen just how many remarketing options are open to you.

-Keep in mind, too, that we focused mainly on website visitors here but, as mentioned, remarketing campaigns can be designed to target people who have used or visited your mobile app.
+Keep in mind, too, that we focused mainly on website visitors here, but, as mentioned, you can design your remarketing campaigns to target people who have used or visited your mobile app.

 Best of luck!

 Do you have any remarketing tips that you can share?
 What worked better for you—a text ad or an image ad, or both?
 Please let me know in the comments below.

 See How My Agency Can Drive More Traffic to Your Website

 - SEO - unlock more SEO traffic.
 See real results.

 - Content Marketing - our team creates epic content that will get shared, get links, and attract traffic.

 - Paid Media - effective paid strategies with clear ROI.

 Are You Using Google Ads?
 Try Our FREE Ads Grader!